it's nOT Just White guys in Wigs & "I Cannot Tell a Lie"

 With the rebel victory, we're told the good guys won & Liberty was achieved, and that America - at its founding - was established as a country which was both fundamentally free and fundamentally white.

-It's also not nearly as interesting or relevant as what actually happened: the American Revolution looked very different from what we've been told.
+It's also not nearly as interesting or as relevant as what actually happened:

 What would it look like if the story of the American Revolution was told not just from the perspective of rich white men?
-What if it was told mostly from the perspective of African Americans & Native Americans, of women & poor people, all of whom faced the life-or-death choice of whether or not to support a “Liberty” they would almost certainly never experience in their own lifetimes?
+What if it was told mostly from the perspective of African Americans & Native Americans & women, all of whom faced the life-or-death choice of whether or not to support a “Liberty” they would almost certainly never experience in their own lifetimes?